Vault Description

 Dwarven-mined emeralds, fire opals, and garnets

-Stamped trade bars bearing the crest of the Toran Guild
+Stamped trade bars bearing the crest of the Toran Guild (determine size, weight, and value)

 Magic Items (DMG Compatible):